t7r0n/CUDA-Optimized-Algorithms/README.md

 ## License
 This project is open-sourced under the MIT License.
 See the LICENSE file for more details.

-## Contact
-For questions and feedback, please reach out to email@email.com.

 ## Acknowledgements
 This project utilizes technologies from NVIDIA CUDA and Numba.
 Special thanks to the CUDA development team and the contributors of the Numba library for making high-performance GPU computing accessible to developers.